Helicopter Accidents

 Which Laws Apply When a Helicopter Crashes Offshore?

 Figuring out which law governs your claim after an offshore helicopter crash is one of the most important — and most complicated — steps in the process.
-The answer depends on where the crash happened, what caused it, and who was involved.
-Different laws can apply to different defendants in the same crash, and the law that applies directly affects what compensation you can recover.
-Here is what each framework means in practical terms.
+The answer depends on:

 General Maritime Law